BodoBookhagen/BodoBookhagen.github.io/_posts/2018-12-26-conda-install.md

   - setup
 ---

-# Installing Conda on Linux, Mac OS X, and Windows 10
+# Installing Miniconda on Linux, Mac OS X, and Windows 10

 ## Installation on Windows 10
 Installation works best, if you use the Windows 10 Bash.
 There are several resources available on the internet that explain the [bash setup](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).